 This mission focuses on research and education that concerns interrelationships between natural and human-built systems.
 In keeping with this mission, the Institute organizes educational programs and coordinates with other non-profit institutions to develop workshops, conferences, and public forums.
 The Institute has participated, in the past, in resource management by holding conservation easements.
 It also gives small annual grants to non-profit institutions that share common concerns.

 The Institute raises funds from a variety of private, public and institutional sources.
-If you are interested in supporting the work of the Wright Ingraham Institute please Contact Us or make a tax-deductible donation using PayPal.
+If you are interested in supporting the work of the Wright Ingraham Institute, please CONTACT US TODAY.